The Lifespan RW1000 is a popular home rowing machine for those on a mid-level budget and who don’t want to spend upwards of $1000 on a machine.

 Smoothness & Noise: 4.5/5

-The Lifespan RW1000 indoor rowing machine provides a smooth, quiet and enjoyable workout experience, however, the discussed console problems prevent this from being a rower that can compete with the Concept2 and the WaterRower series.
-That being said the Lifespan RW1000 is half the price of the aforementioned rowers, so it’s important to bear that in mind.
+The Lifespan RW1000 indoor rowing machine provides a smooth, quiet and enjoyable workout experience, however, the discussed console problems prevent this from being labelled as a fantastic buy.

 That being said the casual user will find that the Lifespan RW1000 will more than suit their needs, without having to pay as high a price as some of the more expensive rowers.